no-intro/GameHeader/README.md

 # GameHeader
 ROM header parser by massin.
-This is a decompiled version, with some minor changes by xuom2.
+This source was created by decompiling the code, with some minor changes by xuom2.